Optimal search reach for heavy neutral leptons at a muon collider

-\paragraph{Results} In Figure \ref{fig:results}, limits on the coupling $V^2_{lN}$ for the two Muon Collider setups are presented and compared with the current limits coming from the CMS experiment (Majorana neutrinos, Fig. 2 in \cite{Sirunyan:2018mtv}), as well as with the results obtained for future hadron colliders (Dirac neutrinos, Fig. 25b in \cite{Pascoli:2018heg}) and $e^+e^-$ colliders (Dirac neutrinos, Fig. 12 in \cite{Mekala:2022cmm}).
+\paragraph{Results} In Figure \ref{fig:results}, limits on the coupling $V^2_{lN}$ for the two Muon Collider setups (3 TeV, 1 ab$^{-1}$ and 10 TeV, 10 ab$^{-1}$) are presented and compared with the current limits coming from the CMS experiment (Majorana neutrinos, Fig. 2 in \cite{Sirunyan:2018mtv}), as well as with the expectations for future hadron colliders (Dirac neutrinos, Fig. 25b in \cite{Pascoli:2018heg}) and $e^+e^-$ colliders (Dirac neutrinos, Fig. 12 in \cite{Mekala:2022cmm}).
 It should be noted that in the hadron collider analyses, heavy neutrino decays into taus were not considered, and thus their sensitivity is enhanced relative to the results presented for the lepton colliders, where the tau-channel decays are included.
+Also included in Figure \ref{fig:results} are results for the off-shell heavy neutrino production (indicated with dotted lines).
+In this case, simple quadratic scaling of the reference-scenario cross section to other coupling values is no longer valid and one should numerically search for the proper coupling value.
+Nevertheless, for relatively narrow resonances (as the one considered in this letter), the cross section grows faster with the neutrino width (which is always quadratically related to the mixing value) than in the on-shell case and thus, the results in this region obtained within our framework can be considered as conservative.
+It is remarkable then that the presented results surpass those for the hadron machines even for heavy-neutrino masses above the collision energy when the new particles could be produced only off-shell.
 As shown in Figure \ref{fig:results}, limits expected from the $e^+e^-$ colliders, ILC running at 1\,TeV and CLIC running at 3\,TeV, are more stringent for masses of the heavy neutrinos up to about 700\,GeV.
 The fact that the results for CLIC and a Muon Collider operating at the same energy of 3 TeV do not coincide may be surprising.
 However, several effects must be taken into account for a proper comparison: the most important factors are different integrated luminosities and beam polarizations.
-In addition, the beam spectra and the beam-induced background channels cannot be neglected for $e^+e^-$ colliders, while their impact is significantly reduced for $\mu^+\mu^-$ machines due to the larger mass of the muon.
+In addition, the beam spectra and the beam-induced background channels cannot be neglected for $e^+e^-$ colliders, while their impact is significantly reduced for $\mu^+\mu^-$ machines.
 It was verified that, for the same generation setup (no beam polarization, no beam spectrum, no beam-induced background channels, but different initial-state particles and detector designs), the expected CLIC limits are consistent with the Muon Collider ones, giving the analysis precision.
 The discrepancy visible in Figure \ref{fig:results} could then be explained as follows: at lower neutrino masses, the expected limits from CLIC are more stringent due to the higher integrated luminosity and electron beam polarization, and at higher masses, they are worse because of the impact of the luminosity spectra and beam-induced backgrounds.